narijauskas/ReactiveToolkit.jl/docs/src/examples.md

 # Examples and Design Patterns
 These are fairly minimal toy examples.
 Many of them may not be a good idea, or lead to something that is a bad idea.
-Please treat them as food for thought.
+For now, please treat them as food for thought.

 ## Topics vs Captured Variables